NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/spirit-sealing-fulu-(greater).md

 trait02: "fulu"
 trait03: "incapacitation"
 trait04: "magical"
-trait05: "common"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 10
 weight:
 value: "155"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "**Usage** affixed to one undead creature  **Duration** 1 round or 4 rounds  * * *  This classic fulu seals the void energy within an undead, freezing it in its tracks.
 Upon affixing, the target undead must attempt a DC 27 Will check save or be [[Conditions/Paralyzed|Paralyzed]] for 1 round.
 On a critical failure, the undead is paralyzed for 4 rounds.
 At the end of each of its turns, it can attempt a new Will save to reduce the remaining duration by 1 round, or end it entirely on a critical success."
 powerTitle1:
 actionEconomy1:
 type1: